 Rosemary Infused Potato and Cauliflower Mash

-- Place potatoes, cauliflower, chicken broth, and salt to taste in a large pot, with the rosemary sprig on top.
+- Place cut potatoes (2 lbs.), cauliflower (4 cups) , chicken broth (2 cups), and plenty of kosher salt to taste in a large pot, with the rosemary sprig placed on top.

 - Bring to a boil, cover, and simmer for 20 minutes (or until potatoes are fork-tender).